awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

-# Tutorial: Set Up a Scaled and Load\-Balanced Application<a name="as-register-lbs-with-asg"></a>
+# Tutorial: Set up a scaled and load\-balanced application<a name="as-register-lbs-with-asg"></a>

 **Important**
-Before you explore this tutorial, we recommend that you first review the following introductory tutorial: [Getting Started with Amazon EC2 Auto Scaling](GettingStartedTutorial.md)\.
+Before you explore this tutorial, we recommend that you first review the following introductory tutorial: [Getting started with Amazon EC2 Auto Scaling](GettingStartedTutorial.md)\.

 Registering your Auto Scaling group with an Elastic Load Balancing load balancer helps you set up a load\-balanced application\.
 Elastic Load Balancing works with Amazon EC2 Auto Scaling to distribute incoming traffic across your healthy Amazon EC2 instances\.
 This increases the scalability and availability of your application\.
 You can enable Elastic Load Balancing within multiple Availability Zones to increase the fault tolerance of your applications\.

 In this tutorial, we cover the basics steps for setting up a load\-balanced application when the Auto Scaling group is created\.
-To register an existing Auto Scaling group with a load balancer, see [Attaching a Load Balancer](attach-load-balancer-asg.md) instead\.
+To register an existing Auto Scaling group with a load balancer, see [Attaching a load balancer](attach-load-balancer-asg.md) instead\.

 Elastic Load Balancing supports three types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers\.
 We recommend that you use either Application Load Balancers or Network Load Balancers\.
 However, you can still use a Classic Load Balancer if it supports the features that your application needs\.